-

 Understanding Fleet Charging Patterns

 Fleet charging needs vary by industry, vehicle count, and operating schedule.
-Most Indianapolis fleets fall into one of two primary models—or a combination of both.

 1. Depot-Based Overnight Charging